Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Sources: Real Estate Asia, JLL

-10) Stricter property regulations will significantly delay new project launches in Bangkok
+10) Stricter property development regulations will delay new project launches

 Stricter regulations on property development are making it tougher to kick off new projects in Bangkok.